 It’s amazing that any bird can fly, but the toucan is really surprising.
-How does this bird lift off with that bright huge beak?
+How does this bird lift off with that huge beak?
 Well, even though the beak can be 9 inches long and make up 1/2 the bird’s entire surface area, it doesn’t weigh much.
-That’s because it’s made out of keratin, the same stuff in your fingernails and hair.
-This big beak also helps toucans stay cool.
-And it’s great for their favorite activity: hopping around branches and plucking fruit.
+It’s made out of keratin, the same stuff in your fingernails and hair.
+This big beak is perfect for plucking fruit.
 Since toucans weigh just 2 pounds at most, they don’t need to eat much.
-But with that giant beak, we bet they can peel an orange faster than you!
+And with that giant beak, we bet they can peel an orange faster than you!

 Wee ones: If a toucan peels 3 oranges and you peel 1, who peels more?